-When Keira Moore arrived at NECC, she did not know what to expect.
+When Keira Moore arrived at The New England Center for Children ® (NECC®), she did not know what to expect.
 Still an undergraduate student at Hamilton College, she came to NECC with no background in the autism field, but eager to learn.

-“My first day of my internship at NECC I was really nervous because I had never even met a child with autism before and I had no idea what to expect,” she says looking back.
-“But by the end of my first day, I knew that that was exactly what I wanted to do with my life and that NECC was where I wanted to start my career after I graduated.”
+“My first day of my internship at NECC I was really nervous because I had never even met a child with autism before, and I had no idea what to expect,” she says looking back.
+“But by the end of that day, I knew that that was exactly what I wanted to do with my life and that NECC was where I wanted to start my career after I graduated.”

 In the years since, Moore has taken an impactful path in the applied behavior analysis (ABA) field.
 On this path, which began with that internship and has spanned teaching at NECC, spending time as a researcher, and starting her own consulting firm, she has helped hundreds of children with autism, all while constantly finding new ways to stay involved in the field.

 After graduating from Hamilton in 2006 with a psychology/education degree, she returned to NECC and jumped at the opportunity to pursue a graduate degree.
 Over the next eight years, Moore worked as a teacher and researcher at NECC and earned a master’s degree at Northeastern University.
 After leaving NECC, she helped start a homebased program in Natick, Massachusetts, consulted with other agencies, and finished her doctorate in 2015 through Western New England University.
 At this point, armed with multiple graduate degrees and expertise in the ABA field, Moore was at a crossroads.